Brian-S-Park/Auto-git/README.md

 A simple bash script that automatically pushes your code to Github without typing out all the steps.
 It saves me a lot time and I hope it can help you too.
 Works on any machine capable of running bash shell.
 I plan on adding more features in the future so stay tuned!
-Thanks for checking itout!
+Thanks for checking it out!

 	Instructions
 	1.Clone the repo to your local drive and change into that newly created directiory.